-It extends to whole of India except the State of Jammu and Kashmir.
+It extends to whole of India.

 Main Features of the Electricity Act, 2003

 - 1. The activities like generation, transmission and distribution of power have been separately identifited. - 2.
 The Act de-licenses power generation completely (except for hydro power projects, over a certain size). - 3.
 10% of the power supplied by supplers and distributors to the consumers has to be genrated using renewable and non-conventional sources of energy.